zenml-io/zenml/docs/book/advanced-guide/stacks/custom-flavors.md

 ## Managing a Custom Stack Component Flavor

-Once you implemented a custom flavor, you can register it through our CLI:
+Once your implementation is complete, you can register it through the CLI:

 ```shell
 zenml artifact-store flavor register <path.to.MyArtifacStoreFlavor>
 ```

-Afterwards, you should see the new custom artifact store in the list of available artifact store flavors:
+Afterwards, you should see the new custom artifact store flavor in the list of available artifact store flavors:

 ```shell